School of Music Assistantships & Service Awards

 • Piano/Piano Pedagogy

-Full assistantships include full tuition remission, health care benefits, and a $12,000 stipend.
-Full GTAs work an average of 20 hours per week in their respective areas and duties vary.
-Half assistantships include full tuition remission, health care benefits, and a $6,000 stipend.
+Full assistantships include full tuition, health care benefits, and a $12,000 stipend.
+Full GTAs work up to 20 hours per week in their respective areas and duties vary.
+Half assistantships include full tuition, health care benefits, and a $6,000 stipend.
 Half GTAs work an average of 10 hours per week in their respective areas and duties vary.

 Service Awards provide students the opportunity to receive full or partial tuition remission for completing duties in and around the School of Music.
 Students with Service Awards work from 3-10 hours per week depending on the amount of the award.
 Some possible responsibilities may include, but are not limited to the following: monitoring the computer lab, assistant to the facilities manager for concert set-up/tear-down, librarian/stage manager for ensembles, etc.